5 critical documentation best practices for docs-as-code

 Writing clear, concise, and user-friendly documentation

 When it comes to documentation, clarity and conciseness are key.
-Hyperlint’s AI-powered editor helps me identify areas where my writing can be improved, suggesting ways to simplify complex language, eliminate jargon, and present information in a more logical and easy-to-understand manner.
+Hyperlint’s AI-powered editor helps identify areas where writing can be improved, suggesting ways to simplify complex language, eliminate jargon, and present information in a more logical and easy-to-understand manner.

 Optimizing documentation for different devices and screen sizes

-For example, Hyperlint’s recommendations on image sizing, table formatting, and code block presentation help me create a seamless reading experience across desktops, tablets, and smartphones.
-This level of optimization not only enhances usability but also demonstrates our commitment to providing a high-quality experience for all users.
+For example, Hyperlint’s recommendations on image sizing, table formatting, and code block presentation help create a seamless reading experience across desktops, tablets, and smartphones.
+This level of optimization not only enhances usability but also demonstrates commitment to providing a high-quality experience for all users.

 Incorporating accessibility best practices

-Accessibility is a fundamental aspect of effective documentation, and Hyperlint assists me in incorporating best practices throughout the writing and publishing process.
-From ensuring proper use of headings and alt text for images to optimizing content for screen readers, Hyperlint’s guidance helps me create documentation that is inclusive and accessible to users with diverse abilities.
+Accessibility is a fundamental aspect of effective documentation, and Hyperlint assists in incorporating best practices throughout the writing and publishing process.
+From ensuring proper use of headings and alt text for images to optimizing content for screen readers, Hyperlint’s guidance helps create documentation that is inclusive and accessible to users with diverse abilities.

 Best practice #5: encourage collaboration and feedback

 As the founder of Hyperlint, I’ve always believed that documentation is a collaborative effort.
-After all, the documentation we create is not just for our own benefit, but for the entire community of users and contributors.
+After all, the documentation we create isn’t just for our own benefit, but for the entire community of users and contributors.
 That’s why fostering a collaborative culture around documentation is one of the critical best practices I’ve embraced in my own docs-as-code journey.

 Fostering a collaborative culture around documentation